gregorriegler/rest-crash-course/rest-crash-course.md

 Representational State Transfer

-An architectural style to transfer State by its representation from one Machine to another.
+An architectural style to transfer State by its representation from one Machine to another in a Distributed System.
 Developed 1994-2000 by Roy Fielding.
 Idea of RESTful much younger ~2014, but mostly misunderstood.